 If you're looking for something a little more universal, the Logitech Harmony Companion is where we'd turn.
 It's our pick for the best universal remote control, and it works great with Amazon Fire TV.

 Why use this remote control?
-First — it's the most beautiful remote control we've ever used.
-It's got curves and lines that you'd expect to find on a high-end sports car instead of a remote control, but that just means that this thing feels great when you're holding it.
+First, it's the most beautiful remote control we've ever used.
+It's got curves and lines that you'd expect to find on a high-end sports car instead of on a remote control — but that just means that this thing feels great when you're holding it.
 It's got all the buttons you'd want to manage your Fire TV experience (more than enough, really), and it's got extras for controlling things like smart lights and outlets.

 The only drawbacks are that there's a little setup involved, but Logitech has done a really nice job with the app that handles that part.
 It's also not backlit, but the buttons are very recognizable by feel.